mattallion/Path-Finding/README.md

 # Path-Finding
-Uses greedy and A* search algorithms to find a path to a goal.
+Uses greedy and A* search algorithms (with two different heuristics) to find a path from a starting location to a goal.

   1. Download pathfinding.py and path_creator.py
   2. Run pathfinding.py and complete the prompts in the console